IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_config.html.markdown

 The following attributes are exported:

-* `id` - The unique identifier of the luster configuration.
+* `id` - The unique identifier of the cluster configuration.
 * `config_file_path` - The path to the cluster configuration file.
 This is typically the Kubernetes YAML configuration file.